JakeMoralez/FlectoneWeb/pulse/en/docs/config/index.md

 If the localization does not exist, the one from [configuration](#language) will be used.

 ::: danger VERY IMPORTANT TO UNDERSTAND
-If you modify the message lists with `language-player` enabled, you need to do this in all localizations, otherwise visual errors may occur
+If you modify the message lists with `language_player` enabled, you need to do this in all localizations, otherwise visual errors may occur
 :::

-### `unregister-own-commands`
+### `unregister_own_commands`

 If enabled, `FlectonePulse` will remove and re-add its own commands during `/flectonepulse reload`.
 This may cause `tps` and `mspt` drops due to the large number of packets, so it's better to disable this setting if you encounter such an issue.